justinpeh97/singlish-english-nmt/README.md

 ### Singlish dataset

 ```
-python3 hwz_scrape.py
+python3 hwz_scraping.py
 ```
 If no arguments are specified, then all comments from all threads will be scraped.
 Scraping all 200000+ threads generated 13+ million sentences, hence on average there are 60+ sentences per thread.
-However, the number of sentences per thread varies greatly, with some thread having as few as <10 sentences, while others having over 100000 sentences. --max_per_thread controls the maximum number of comments to scrape from each thread and hence, controls the variability of the data. --num_threads controls the number of threads to scrape. --thread controls the URl of the thread to scrape from.
+However, the number of sentences per thread varies greatly, with some thread having as few as <10 sentences, while others having over 100000 sentences. --max-per-thread controls the maximum number of comments to scrape from each thread and hence, controls the variability of the data. --num_threads controls the number of threads to scrape. --thread controls the URl of the thread to scrape from.
 The default is the EDMW thread.

 ## Dataset Preprocessing